gau-veldt/Godot-Things/GDGD/README.md

-GDNative via GDScript autocompiler project
+GDNative via GDScript toolchain-free autocompiler project
 License: MIT (same as Godot engine)

+Goal: Ability to have automatic acceleration of existing GDScripted objects to from vanilla
+      Godot with no additional toolchain suites required (tool chains are common in linux but more complex to use in Windows due to the extensive footprint of proprietary tools in the windows development ecosystem).
+Any tools that are included (like assemblers) must have suitable licensing.

 Note: includes NASM which is licnesed separately via 2-clause BSD license.
 I believe this to
-      be compatible to MIT so can be used in an exported game without restriction.
+      be compatible to MIT so it may be used in an exported game without restriction.

 Note 2: Temporary use of GoLink for development.
 GoLink is distributable noncommercially only
-        precluding its use in exported games (which may become commercial).
+        precluding its use in exported games and any project becomming commercial in any way (for example I would have to ditch GoLink prior to asking for Patreon assistance).
         Therefore I'll need to migrate away from a linker eventually and generate binary dynalib GDNative blobs directly.